 Can sex during pregnancy cause a miscarriage?

-Many couples worry that sex during pregnancy will cause a miscarriage, especially in the first trimester.
-But sex isn't a concern.
+Although many couples worry that sex during pregnancy will cause a miscarriage, sex isn't generally a concern.
 Early miscarriages are usually related to chromosomal abnormalities or other problems in the developing baby — not to anything you do or don't do.